vdsm/virtual-dsm/readme.md

     - ./example3:/storage3
   ```

-### How do I pass-through a disk?
+### How do I pass through a disk?

-   It is possible to pass-through disk devices or partitions directly by adding them to your compose file in this way:
+   You can pass through disk devices or partitions directly by adding them to your compose file in this way:

   ```yaml
   devices: